maelstrom-cms/documentation/components/form-options.md

 - `scopes` - If you need to limit which models return, you can apply a scope to it - this must always be an array otherwise it will get ignored.
 - `value` - This is the name of the attribute which holds the value you want to save in the database, often it's the primary key or `id` field.
 - `label` - This is the name of the attribute which holds the display text, can be an accessor etc.

+There are 3 additional options which can be used to control "none" options - So if your select menu should have an option that represents "none of the below".

+- `allow_none` - Will prepend a "None" value to the top of the select menu.
+- `none_value` - What will be submitted from the HTML form - You should not use `null` as forms do not support this, instead use an empty string ``.
+- `none_label` - What to display to the user e.g. `None`.

 ### Making the inputs use the API